HocVoNgThai/auto-push-code-to-github-repository/README.md

 </div>

 ## Introduction 📃
 This repository provides scripts to automatically update your source code to GitHub.
 It includes three scripts in Python, Bash, and PowerShell for Linux, macOS, and Windows, along with a .gitignore file that lists file types to be excluded when pushing code, helping to minimize unnecessary commits.
+Feel free to use the code in this repo, and dont forget to star my repo.
+Thank everyone :)))

 ---
 ## Credential 🔑